-The Portuguese Way or Caminho Portugués is a fantastic route for pilgrims looking for a more rural experience on the Camino de Santiago.
+The Portuguese Way Camino Portugués in Spanish or Caminho Portugués in Portuguese (#caminhoportugues) is a fantastic route for pilgrims looking for a more rural experience on the Camino de Santiago.

-It starts in Lisbon, Portugal’s dazzling capital and home to several UNESCO sites, and takes pilgrims along stunning countryside, villages and towns such as Santarém, one of the last Moorish bastions in Portugal; Coimbra, famous for its UNESCO 13th century university; and gorgeous Porto with its colourful riverfront and home of Port wine.
+The Portuguese Camino starts in Lisbon, Portugal’s dazzling capital and home to several UNESCO sites, and takes pilgrims along stunning countryside, villages and towns such as Santarém, one of the last Moorish bastions in Portugal; Coimbra, famous for its UNESCO 13th century university; and gorgeous Porto with its colourful river front and home of Port wine.
 On the Portuguese Way route of the Camino de Santiago you will walk past terraced fields, lush forests vineyards and peaceful sleepy villages.

 |Santa Iria de Azoia||26||The Portuguese Way starts in Lisbon, Portugal’s chic and buzzing capital on the Atlantic, also home to several UNESCO sites.
 Heading North towards Santarém, this first stage quickly leaves the urban landscape behind and enters the quiet farmland area known as ‘the Garden of Portugal’.
 You will be travelling along the Tejo river valley along a trail that also doubles as the Caminho de Fátima.
 The final point is Santarém, one of the last Moorish bastions in Portugal, sitting on a hillside over the Tejo valley.|